S-Bon/S-Bon/README.md

 - 👋 Hi, I’m @S-Bon
 - 👀 I’m interested in data analytics.
 In 2020 I became Alteryx Core Certified.
-After that I completed the Predictive Analytics for Business Nanodegree from Udacity in December 2020.
+After that I completed the Predictive Analytics for Business Nanodegree from Udacity in December 2020, and finished my Google Data Analytics Professional Certificate September 2021.
-- 🌱 I’m currently learning the basics of R programming using RStudio and finishing my Google Data Analytics Professional Certificate.
+- 🌱 I’m currently learning the basics of R programming using RStudio, practicing SQL, Creating a Tableau dashboard.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...